JorgeSintes/jorgesintes.xyz/content/posts/self_hosted_github_runners/index.md

 , you can setup a cleanup job to run either at the start or the end of a job by setting `ACTIONS_RUNNER_HOOK_JOB_STARTED` or `ACTIONS_RUNNER_HOOK_JOB_COMPLETED`, respectively.
-I personally find it quite convenient to have access to the written files post-job for debugging purposes, so I'll set up my cleanup job to run at the beggining.
+I personally find it quite convenient to have access to the written files post-job for debugging purposes, so I'll set up my cleanup job to run at the beginning.
 You'll need to place your cleanup script somewhere outside the `actions-runner` folder.

 ```bash